-that you are looking at financials over a period of time.
+looking at financials over a period of time.

-ROI and COC - Just like in a single year analysis, the Return on Investment and Cashon-Cash Return are important metrics in analyzing a real estate investment.
-However, because the cash flow (return) likely varies from year to year, the ROI and COC will vary from year to year, sometimes fluctuating quite wildly.
+Annual Return on Investment and Return on Cash - Just like in a single year analysis, the annual Return on Investment and Return on Cash are important metrics in analyzing a real estate investment.
+However, because the cash flow (return) likely varies from year to year, the ROI and ROC will vary from year to year, sometimes fluctuating quite wildly.
 These annual returns are informative but not always the most helpful in determining if an investment is good.
-The average COC and ROI over the pro forma period provides a more consolidated metric for assessment, but it can distort wild swings and does not place any greater value on returns earned in year 1 over those in year 10.
-As a result, ROI and COC can be good for more stable investments, but developments and other investments that have more dramatic swings, benefit from calculating the NPV and IRR.
+The average ROC and ROI over the pro forma period provides a more consolidated metric for assessment, but it can distort wild swings and does not place any greater value on returns earned in year 1 over those in year 10.
+As a result, annual ROI and ROC are good metrics for stable investments.
+When looking at new developments, analysts will often focus on the annual return in the first year that the property is "stabilized."
+Stabilized means the development is fully leased and significant changes to income and expenses from year to year aren't expected.
+Alternatively, many investors will focus on other metrics that better account for annual fluctuations, such as Internal Rate of Return (IRR).